germsvel/germsvel.github.io/_drafts/splitting_a_git_commit.md

 # d, drop = remove commit
 ```

-Saving that, we should now be in an editable state.
+Save that.
+We should now be in an editable state:

 ```
-$ git rebase -i origin/master
 Stopped at c415f9e...
 Adds greeting to application You can amend the commit now, with